 Step 1 Application Submission Step 2 Application Review and Evaluation Step 3 Application Approval Step 4 Payment Pre-application meeting between City staff and applicant.
 Staff inspects building/site (as necessary).
 If proposal is eligible for funding, applicant provided with: a) Program Guide; and, b) Application Form.
 Applicant submits application including all required supporting documentation.
 Application fee is collected (if applicable).
 Staff checks application to ensure conformity with all program eligibility requirements.
 Staff review and evaluate application and supporting documentation.
 Staff calculates estimated maximum amount of municipal and education property tax assistance.
-Staff prepare the following documentation: a recommendation report on the application; an agreement; a draft by-law; and, an application to the Minister of Finance for matching education property tax assistance.
-Items a)- d) above are forwarded to the Minister of Municipal Affairs and Housing.
-Ministry of Finance approval is received in form of a letter from Minister of Finance.
-Any conditions specified by the Minister of Finance are included in the by- law A recommendation on the Application, the Agreement (dated and signed by the applicant) and the by-law are forwarded to Council (or Council's designate) for consideration.
-Council approves the tax assistance and passes bylaw.
-The Agreement is executed by City officials and a copy is provided to the property owner.
-A copy of by-law and information as prescribed by Ontario Regulation 274/04 is forwarded to Minister of Municipal Affairs and Housing and Minister of Finance within 30 days of passing of by-law.
-Within 30 days of filing an RSC, the property owner notifies the Town that an RSC has been filed and provides the City with proof that the RSC has been acknowledged by the MOE.
+Staff prepare the following documentation: a) a recommendation report on the application; b) an agreement; c) a draft by-law (where applicable); and, d) an application to the Minister of Finance for matching education property tax assistance (where applicable).
+Where applicable, items a)- d) above are forwarded to the Minister of Municipal Affairs and Housing.
+Where applicable, Ministry of Finance approval is received in form of a letter from Minister of Finance.
+Any conditions specified by the Minister of Finance are included in the by- law A recommendation report and the grant agreement are forwarded to Council or Council's designate for consideration.
+If Council or Council's designate approves the grant application and agreement, the agreement is signed by the applicant and returned to City staff along with payment of title search and registration costs.
+(Where a by-law will be passed, Council approves the tax assistance and passes a bylaw.)
+The agreement is then executed by City officials, registered on title, and a copy is provided to the applicant.
+Where applicable, A copy of bylaw and information as prescribed by Ontario Regulation 274/04 is forwarded to Minister of Municipal Affairs and Housing and Minister of Finance within 30 days of passing of by-law.
+Within 30 days of filing an RSC, the property owner notifies the City that an RSC has been filed and provides the City with proof that the RSC has been acknowledged by the MOE.
 The City notifies the Minister of Finance that an RSC has been filed within 30 days of receiving notice from the owner.
 Staff conduct building/site inspection (if necessary).
 Staff review all final reports and documentation submitted for conformity with program and grant agreement requirements.
 Staff calculates actual tax assistance.
-Each year, tax assistance is recalculated.
-Project is monitored to ensure all programs and grant agreement requirements continue to be met.
+The project is monitored to ensure all programs and grant agreement requirements continue to be met.